Europe sees two deaths, multiple cases of COVID-linked syndrome in children

 Research efforts should aim at determining what role the coronavirus, if any, plays in causing PIMS, it said.

-The risk of PIMS in children is currently considered low, as is the risk of them contracting COVID-19, the agency said.
+The risk of PIMS in children was currently considered low, as was the risk of them contracting COVID-19, the agency said.

 The U.S. Centers for Disease Control and Prevention on Thursday issued guidance to doctors on how to recognise and report cases of the syndrome, following the reports of cases in Europe and more than 100 in the state of New York.
 [L1N2CW2EH]

-At its briefing, the WHO also urged governments and companies to work together to develop a vaccine and treatments against COVID-19, and make distribution equitable.
+At its briefing, the WHO urged governments and companies to work together to develop a vaccine and treatments against COVID-19, and make distribution equitable.

 “Traditional market models will not deliver at the scale needed to cover the entire globe,” Tedros said.

-Addressing the briefing, Costa Rica’s President Carlos Alvarado called for creating a pool of patents and licences on a voluntary basis to enable fair access.
+Costa Rica’s President Carlos Alvarado called at the briefing for creating a pool of patents and licences on a voluntary basis to enable fair access.

-France said on Thursday the world’s nations would have equal access to any vaccine developed by pharmaceuticals giant Sanofi, a day after the CEO suggested that Americans would likely be the first in line.
+France said on Thursday the world’s nations would have equal access to any vaccine developed by pharmaceuticals giant Sanofi, a day after the company’s chief executive suggested Americans would likely be the first in line.

-Reporting by Ludwig Burger in Frankfurt, Michael Shields in Zurich, Francesco Guarascio in Brussels, Marc Leras and Benoit Van Overstraeten in Paris; Editing by Andrew Cawthorne
+Reporting by Ludwig Burger in Frankfurt, Michael Shields and Brenna Hughes Neghaiwi in Zurich, Francesco Guarascio in Brussels, Marc Leras and Benoit Van Overstraeten in Paris; Editing by Andrew Cawthorne and Edmund Blair